home-assistant/home-assistant.io/source/_integrations/binary_sensor.template.markdown

 A `rate_limit` directive can be used to limit how often the template re-renders.

-`rate_limit` returns a `timedelta` object and accepts the same arguments as the Python `datetime.timedelta` function -- days, seconds, microseconds, milliseconds, minutes, hours, weeks.
+`rate_limit` returns an empty string and accepts the same arguments as the Python `datetime.timedelta` function -- days, seconds, microseconds, milliseconds, minutes, hours, weeks.

 In the below example, re-renders are limited to once per minute: